Is It Atopic Dermatitis or Is It a Fungus?

 Is atopic dermatitis caused by fungus?

 Doctors diagnose the condition through examination of the problem area and a discussion of medical history.
-There is no specific lab test for atopic dermatitis, though physicians often conduct allergy or skin patch testing to determine the cause or to rule out other skin conditions.1
+There is no specific lab test for eczema, but doctors often conduct allergy or skin patch testing to find the cause or to rule out other skin conditions.1

 What causes atopic dermatitis?

-Genetics is the most common cause of atopic dermatitis.
-A gene variation affects the ability of the skin to provide protection against environmental factors, such as skin irritants and allergens.
-In some instances, food allergies may also play a role in causing atopic dermatitis.1,2
+Genetics is the most common cause of eczema.
+A gene difference, or variation, changes the ability of the skin to provide protection against environmental factors.
+These factors may include skin irritants and allergens.
+In some instances, food allergies may also play a role in causing eczema.1

-There is no cure for atopic dermatitis, but there are things you can do to prevent outbreaks, and treatments are available for when outbreaks happen.1 For the prevention of atopic dermatitis, doctors recommend that patients keep the skin well moisturized.
-It can also help to try and identify what might be triggering outbreaks, such as certain skin products or allergens, and avoid exposure if possible.
-Shorter baths or showers with warm water—not hot— and gentle, eczema-friendly soaps are also recommended.1
+There is no cure for eczema, but there are things you can do to prevent outbreaks, and treatments are available for when outbreaks happen.1 For the prevention of atopic dermatitis, doctors recommend keeping the skin well moisturized.
+Shorter baths or showers with warm (not hot) water and gentle, eczema-friendly soaps are also recommended.1

 Bleach baths

-For severe cases of atopic dermatitis the American Academy of Dermatology (AAD) also recommends bleach baths to prevent flare-ups.
+For severe cases of eczema, the American Academy of Dermatology (AAD) also recommends bleach baths to prevent flare-ups.
 Diluted bleach can decrease the bacteria on the skin.
-According to the AAD, patients can add ½ cup of household (not concentrated) bleach to a 40-gallon bathtub filled with warm water.
-Soaking from the neck down for no more than 10 minutes, no more than twice a week is recommended.
-Talk to your doctor about the potential benefits of a bleach bath to prevent atopic dermatitis outbreaks.1
+According to the AAD, you can add ½ cup of household (not concentrated) bleach to a 40-gallon bathtub filled with warm water.1

 How is atopic dermatitis treated?